awslabs/green-boost/docs/docs/guides/code-architecture.md

 - [Serverless Clean Architecture & Code with Domain-Driven Design](https://leejamesgilmore.medium.com/serverless-clean-architecture-code-with-domain-driven-design-852796846d28)
 - [AWS Prescriptive Guidance: Building hexagonal achitectures on AWS](https://docs.aws.amazon.com/pdfs/prescriptive-guidance/latest/hexagonal-architectures/hexagonal-architectures.pdf)
 ## DB
+- Utility scripts which aid in development with your database.
 ### Migrations
-Scripts responsible for updating the schemas of your database.
-More frequently used within SQL DB's, but can be needed within noSQL DB's to update entities based on changing requirements
+- Scripts responsible for updating the schemas of your database.
+More frequently used within SQL DB's, but can be needed within noSQL DB's to update entities based on changing requirements.
 ### Seed
-Scripts to fill databases with required information for the application to run or setup a test environment.
+- Scripts to fill databases with required information for the application to run or setup a test environment.
 ## Infra
 - AWS Cloud Development Kit (CDK) source code for defining [stacks](https://docs.aws.amazon.com/cdk/v2/guide/stacks.html).
 - Examples include API, DB, Job, and UI stacks.